Zacatecas (city): Colonial period

 Zacatecas was one of the richest states in Mexico.
 One of the most important mines from the colonial period is the El Edén mine.
 It began operations in 1586 in the Cerro de la Bufa.
 It principally produced gold and silver with most of its production occurring in the 17th and 18th centuries.
 Today, the opening of this mine is within the city limits and was closed to mining in 1960.
 It was reopened as a tourist attraction in 1975.

 By the end of the 16th century, the city was the second most important, after Mexico City, and the income its mines produced for the Spanish Crown made it one of the most powerful in Europe.
 Its importance was not only due to mining.
-Most of the monastic orders in New Spain eventually established monasteries, making Zacatecas an important center for evangelization.
+Most of the mendicant religious orders in New Spain eventually established monasteries, making Zacatecas an important center for evangelization.
 The Franciscans arrived in 1558, the Augustinians in 1576 and the Dominicans in 1604.
 Many of the missionary expeditions to what are now California and Texas came from this city.

 Over the rest of the colonial period, the riches from the ground financed the building of important religious and secular constructions.
 The peak of this construction occurred in the 18th century.
 One of these constructions is the Colegio de San Luis Gonzaga, which was established in 1796.